·

 A

-– I also remember a curiosity, and that in Elvington appeared someone from
+– I also remember a curiosity, and that in Elvington appeared someone

 Avon tyres, offering to mount a pair of their own production tyres for